ktechhydle/mprun_repo/README.md

 > 4. MPRUN is licensed under the GNU General Public Licence v3.0. [***If you are not familiar with this license, read it***](license.txt).

 ## TL;DR
-> [!IMPORTANT]
-> MPRUN is a comprehensive software designed for planning snowboard and ski competition runs.
-Users can customize
-> courses, draw their path, label tricks, and do so much more.
-It promotes strategic planning for athletes, preventing
-> a 'whatever' mentality and fostering a focused mindset for competitions.
+MPRUN is a comprehensive software designed for planning snowboard and ski competition runs.
+Users can customize courses, draw their path, label tricks, and do so much more.
+It promotes strategic planning for athletes, preventing a 'whatever' mentality and fostering a focused mindset for competitions.

 ## See also
 [^1]: Read the acknowledgments at: https://docs.google.com/document/d/1r-HFww2g-71McWNktCsRq363_n6Pjlog89ZnsTmf3ec/edit